HOME - Bud Land _ Land Connection Page

 The most likely route between New York City and Washington was Route 1 through Philadelphia and Baltimore.

 The route from Washington to Toledo, Ohio is less certain.
 There were two possibilities — routes 40 and 50 both headed west from DC.
 Route 40 was a slightly more northerly route and Route 50 went a little further south.
-In any event, they had to go north at or near Columbus, Ohio on Route 23 to Toledo.
+In any event, they were known to have been in Cincinnati where they stayed at the Netherland Plaza Hotel.
+From Cincinnati they most likely went through Lima on Route 75 to Toledo.
 From Toledo it was a straight shot across Route 20 to Chicago.

-The next known stop was St. Louis, Missouri and then on to Wichita, Kansas (probably through Kansas City.)
+The next known stops were St. Louis, Missouri, Kansas City, Missouri and Wichita, Kansas.

 They certainly must have spent some time on the historic Route 66 which had opened in 1926.
 Route 66 ran from Chicago, to Los Angeles through, St. Louis, Missouri, Tulsa, Oklahoma, Oklahoma City — stops they were known to have made.